|Image: the cave entrance.|

 |Image: a formation in the entrance area.|

 Baumannshöhle (Baumanns Cave) is named after a miner called Baumann.
 He is said to be the discoverer of the cave.
 In the 15th century he was digging in the area, when he cut into the cave.
 But this discovery brought no luck: legend has it that he got lost when he explored the cave and he needed several days to find out.
 When he finally reached daylight, he told the people about the cave and then died of fatigue.
+The Harz mountains are an area of long history and many legends and myths.
+But the story of this discovery was invented during the Nazi era, and is today widely believed.
+Even the guides tell it until today.

 This cave is a very old show cave, not the oldest, but it was the very first with an official tour guide.
 In April 1668 Hans Jürgen Becker was autorized by a document as first tour guide for this cave.